Skip to Main Navigation

 Overview

 The Republic of South Sudan became the world’s youngest nation and Africa’s 54th country on July 9, 2011.
-However, outbreaks of civil war in 2013 and 2016 have undermined the post-independence development gains it made, as well as making its humanitarian situation worse.
+However, outbreaks of civil war in 2013 and 2016, persistent subnational violence, weak management of public resources, and political contestation have undermined post-independence development gains and intensified existing humanitarian needs.
 More than a decade after independence, South Sudan remains impacted by fragility, economic stagnation, and instability.
 Poverty is ubiquitous, exacerbated by conflict, displacement, and external shocks.

-South Sudan’s vulnerability to climate change and natural disasters compounds the country’s humanitarian situation, jeopardizes recovery, and undermines development efforts.
-Since its independence in 2011, the country has suffered severe droughts (2011, 2015) and floods (2014, 2017, 2019, 2020, 2021, and 2022), resulting in high numbers of casualties, displacements, and loss of livestock — severely impacting people’s livelihoods.
+South Sudan’s vulnerability to climate change and natural disasters compounds the country’s humanitarian crisis, jeopardizing recovery, and undermining development efforts.
+Since its independence in 2011, the country has suffered from severe droughts (2011, 2015) and floods (2014, 2017, 2019, 2020, 2021, 2022, and 2024), resulting in high numbers of fatalities, displacements and loss of livestock which have severely impacted people’s livelihoods.
+As of September 2024, a new web of flooding has affected more than 735,000 people across 38 of 78 counties in South Sudan, worsening an already critical humanitarian situation marked by severe food insecurity, economic decline, continued conflict, disease outbreaks, and the repercussions of the Sudan conflict.

-Going forward, upholding and fast-tracking the implementation of the peace agreement, strengthening service delivery institutions, governance, and economic and public financial management systems will prove critical as the country seeks to build resilience against future shocks and lay down the building blocks for a diversified, inclusive, and sustainable growth path.
+Looking forward, ensuring the implementation of the peace agreement, as well as strengthening service delivery institutions, governance, and economic and public financial management systems, and addressing the root causes of fragility will prove critical as the country seeks to build resilience against future shocks and lay down the building blocks for a diversified, inclusive, and sustainable growth path.

 In Depth